What is your customer proposition?

 Vision and mission statements are considered a crucial element of any organisation’s toolkit be it large or small.

 All good and laudable – because it gives organisations something to aim at.
 It helps define their corporate culture.
 It gives companies a homing beacon.
 At least, that’s how it’s supposed to work.

 Okay, unpopular opinion, I know.
-But my concern here is that that mission and vision statements are a bit inward-looking, a bit insular.
-They talk about what “we”, the business, wants to do.
+But my concern here is that mission and vision statements are a bit inward-looking, a bit insular.
+They talk about what “we”, the business, want to do.

 But customers these days don’t particularly care, do they?
 They’re more inclined to ask, “Yes, but how can you help me?
 What are you promising me, and how do I know you’ll live up to these promises?”

 This is particularly true of service businesses, especially those that have the ability to redefine an individual’s life.
 In the financial advisory and wealth management business, for instance, would a mission and vision be the most important thing our clients consider?

 For instance, I could wake up tomorrow and try to convince the Board that our vision should be “To expand in global markets and reach new audiences”.
 Or “To spend every day in the pursuit of excellence”.
 Or even “To ensure that a pot of cream cheese is always served with crackers everywhere”.
 Not that the Board would listen, because layer upon layer of corporate governance is built into everything we do.
 But still – what if I made a pitch?